kromitj/mean-seed/README.md

     User.defineSchema({"f_name":"fName"});

-this will call the FName proptery of fakerList, which generates and returns a fake name
+this will call the fName proptery of fakerList, which generates and returns a fake name

 6 Generate the seed data and send it to a JSON file: